Arkansas City, Kansas: 21st century

 Arkansas City is now home to state-of-the-art meat processor Creekstone Farms Premium Beef LLC which employs over 1100 workers.
 Several smaller manufacturing companies are expanding their operations while new start ups are finding a home in Cowley County due in part to the workforce supplied by the two local colleges in the county.
 Both cities, only 11 mi apart, now have large Wal-Mart stores (a new Wal-Mart Supercenter opened in Arkansas City in March 2006, and another has been constructed in Winfield, Kansas); conversely, both towns' (in Arkansas City—the Burford, the Howard, and the Crest) movie theaters recently closed and were replaced by a single facility halfway between the cities, just south of the Strother Field industrial park.
 B & B Theatres donated the two downtown buildings to non-profit organizations in each of the respective communities.
 The Ark City Burford Theatre and Commercial Building is undergoing a transformation/renovation that will become a new community arts center and gathering space.
 Construction began in spring 2006 on the planned downtown revitalization streetscape.

 In 2006, the local physicians in Arkansas City banded together with the South Central Kansas Regional Medical Center (SCKRMC) board and the City of Arkansas City to build a new hospital, which opened in March 2011.

 In 2010, the Keystone-Cushing Pipeline (Phase II) was constructed west of Arkansas City, north to south through Cowley County, with much controversy over tax exemption and environmental concerns (if a leak ever occurs).

-In recent years, there have been proposals to extend Amtrak passenger rail service for the Heartland Flyer from Oklahoma City to Newton with new stops in Kansas at Arkansas City and Wichita, but it has not been approved yet.
+In recent years, there have been proposals to extend Amtrak passenger rail service for the Heartland Flyer from Oklahoma City to Newton with new stops in Kansas at Arkansas City and Wichita.

+In 2023, Oklahoma and Kansas state officials began seeking federal approval and funding to extend the Amtrak passenger rail train Heartland Flyer from Oklahoma City to Newton, with new stops in Kansas at Arkansas City and Wichita.
+In November 2023, KDOT said the service would start in 2029 if approved, but could begin sooner were the project to be fast tracked.